SuhangXia/GenForce_Code/README.md

 ```
 ## 3. Training for force prediciton models
 After inference, we get the generated images and force labels from the source sensors.
 We can use those data to train the force prediction model for each target sensor.

+> We provide some generated images and checkpoints in our dataset.
+Full generated images can use above inference to get other images if interested in.

 - homogeneous translation (run bash files in [Folder](force/scripts/homo))

 For example, to tranfer to Array-II
 ```
 sh force/scripts/homo/seen/m2m/Array-II/Array-II.sh
 ```
 > Change the path in the [.yaml](force/scripts/homo/seen/m2m/Array-II) file to your path.
-See [Argument](/argument_explanation.md) to config the .yaml file the root of .sh file.
+See [Argument](/assets/argument_force.md) to config the .yaml file.

 - material softness effect.
 For example, to tranfer to ratio8 without compensation ([wo_com](force/wo_com))